davenatx/enable_fallout/README.md

 to match, a warning is logged for this entry.

-Before fallout is enabled, this program first checks that it exists in TIMS and verifies it is currently enabled.
+Before fallout is enabled, this program first checks that it exists in TIMS and verifies it is currently disabled.
 If the order does not exist or has the fallout flag set to a status other than "N", a warning is generated.

 When an order exists in TIMS and the fallout flag is "N", it is changed to "Y"